 Kuttu ke Pakode Or Buckwheat flour Fritters

 Kuttu ke pakode are easy fasting recipes.
 This can be prepared in two ways,i.e. using boiled potatoes and sliced raw potatoes.
-In this recipe I have made with potato slices.
+I will post kuttu chips soon.

 Also this choice of vegetable is different for different families or say places.
 So you need to stick to your family rules for selecting vegetables.
 Like in my home we can eat only potatoes, no tomato, no green chillies, no coriander.
 So we do that way.
 In place of green chilli, we add black pepper powder.
 That is bit difficult when you have only one option left.
 But again it matters with our belief system.
 No hard and fast rule.

 Other Food For Navratri

 Potatoes are more common and makes the dish more yummy.
 I love fasting recipes more than regular ones.
 Most commonly we use Buckwheat Flour (Kuttu), Water Chestnut (Singhara), Sagoo (tapioca pearl), Rajgira (Amaranth) for binding.

 You can make fritters, Poori, Paratha from these flours as well.
 They are versatile and also makes a great dish.
 This is also great and healthy food for kids.
 As it gives a different taste, kids also love such dish.